Primary and Global Secondary Indexes can be managed with Couchbase Web Console.

-To see statistics for the index, click the Index Stats heading in the expanded index row.
+To see statistics for the index, left-click the Index Stats heading in the expanded index row.

-The Index Stats heading is a toggle — click the heading again to hide the statistics.
+The Index Stats heading is a toggle — left-click the heading again to hide the statistics.

 For details of the index statistics, refer to Index Statistics.